New York expected to become 2nd state to ban plastic bags

 New York Gov. Andrew Cuomo introduced a bill last year to ban plastic bags, but was unable to get it passed by a Republican-controlled state senate.
 Democrats won control of that chamber in November.

+Cuomo said in a statement Thursday night that the plan to ban the bags was a "smart, multi-pronged action" that would protect natural resources for future generations of New Yorkers.

+"For far too long these bags have blighted our environment and clogged our waterways and that's why I proposed a ban in this year's budget," Cuomo said.

-Cuomo's press release last year said New York residents use 23 billion plastic bags annually, contributing to land and water pollution.
-Reducing the number of single-use plastic bags in New York City alone would save an estimated $12.5 million in disposal costs, the governor's office claimed.
+In a press release last year, the governor said New York residents use 23 billion plastic bags annually, contributing to land and water pollution.
+Reducing the number of single-use plastic bags in New York City alone would save an estimated $12.5 million in disposal costs, Cuomo's office claimed.

-Cuomo's office did not immediately respond to a request for comment from NBC News.

 The European Union voted Wednesday to impose a ban on single-use plastic items such as straws, forks and knives after growing concerns about plastic pollution in oceans, according to Reuters.